Discover all KAIZEN™ relevant terms and definitions.

 Non-statistical Quality Control

 Most of quality control is non-statistical, particularly that portion which has to do with human resources.
 Elements are self-discipline, morale, communications, human relations, and standardization.
 Statistics are only one tool in Quality Control and are of limited use with regard to human beings and methods.
+Quantitative and qualitative (human relationships/affective) observations, understanding and actions are required to make holistic improvements.

 One Piece Flow

 One-piece flow production is when parts are made one at a time and passed on to the next process.
 Among the benefits of one-piece flow are 1) the quick detection of defects to prevent a large batch of defects, 2) short lead-times of production, 3) reduced material and inventory costs, and 4) design of equipment and workstations of minimal size.
+A single-piece flow approach implies the continuous effort to achieve the flow of smaller batches through the value stream, especially where single-piece flow is virtually impossible due to large quantities of tiny parts moving through a process in larger batches.

 The process of implementing the policies of an organization's leadership directly through line managers and indirectly through cross-functional integration and cooperation.
+Also known as "Hoshin Kanri" or "Strategy Deployment".

 Quality Function Deployment